 China, India, Indonesia, Malaysia, Thailand, Vietnam

-As part of the award, one representative from each award winning team will be invited to participate in an international training course presented by the CLP.
+As part of the award, one representative from each award winning team will be invited to participate in an international training course presented by CLP.
 The course will include modules to develop leadership, project management, education, facilitation and communication skills.
-Additionally, participants have the opportunity to share their experience and build a global network.
+Additionally, participants have the opportunity to share their own experiences and build a global network.

-On top of this, winning teams are able to access expertise from within each of the four conservation partner organizations and via our Alumni Network that includes past award winners.
-Programme staff are also available to help with the implementation of projects, including guidance required during the planning and team training stages.
+On top of this, winning teams are able to access expertise from within each of the three conservation partner organizations and via our Alumni Network that includes past award winners.
+Programme staff members are also available to advise on project implementation, including guidance required during the planning and team training stages.

-Award applicants are strongly encouraged to contact the CLP well before the application deadline for advice or input on your proposal.
-Staff members can help teams determine if their project fits within the specified criteria, offer advice on methods and project activities, and put teams in touch with local partner offices or other experts who can offer advice.
+Award applicants are strongly encouraged to contact CLP and CLP Alumni Ambassadors well before the application deadline for advice or input on their proposal.
+Staff and Ambassadors can help teams determine if their project fits within the specified criteria, offer advice on methods and project activities, and put teams in touch with local partner offices or other experts who can offer advice.